blueschistrocks/Credit_Risk_Analysis/README.md

 ## Deliverable 1: Use Resampling Models to Predict Credit Risk
 ### Oversampling
-The RandomOverSampler Model results classified 51,366 records each as High Risk and Low Risk.
+The RandomOverSampler Model results classified 51,366 records each as high risk and low risk applications.

 ![image](https://github.com/blueschistrocks/Credit_Risk_Analysis/blob/65252712f949bf3523f7bacf0f80a67000612adc/Images/Screen%20Shot%202022-06-04%20at%207.10.55%20PM.png)<br>

 ![image](https://github.com/blueschistrocks/Credit_Risk_Analysis/blob/65252712f949bf3523f7bacf0f80a67000612adc/Images/Screen%20Shot%202022-06-04%20at%207.11.21%20PM.png)<br>
-- Calculated balanced accuracy score: 79%.
+- Calculated balanced accuracy score: 64%.

-- The precision rate for High Risk was 1% with a recall of 70% giving this model an F1 score of 2%.
+- The precision rate for high risk was 1% with a recall of 70% giving this model an F1 score of 2%.
-- The precision rate for Low Risk was of 100% and recall of 61%.
+- The precision rate for low risk was of 100% and recall of 61%.

 ![image](https://github.com/blueschistrocks/Credit_Risk_Analysis/blob/65252712f949bf3523f7bacf0f80a67000612adc/Images/Screen%20Shot%202022-06-04%20at%207.12.31%20PM.png)<br>

-## Synthetic Minority Oversampling Technique (SMOTE)
+## Synthetic Minority Oversampling Technique (SMOTE)<br>

-- Calculated balanced accuracy score: 66% only slightly higher.
+- Calculated balanced accuracy score: 66%, whcih is only slightly higher.
 ![image](https://github.com/blueschistrocks/Credit_Risk_Analysis/blob/5b25dff920e7bc0779aa056a4578fa6d76734464/Images/Screen%20Shot%202022-06-04%20at%207.14.09%20PM.png)<br>

 The precision rates were only slightly different than the first model.
-- The precision rate for High Risk was 1% with a recall of 63% giving this model an F1 score of 2%.
+- The precision rate for high risk was 1% with a recall of 63% giving this model an F1 score of 2%.
-- The precision rate for Low Risk was of 100% and recall of 69%.
+- The precision rate for low risk was of 100% and recall of 69%.
 ![image](https://github.com/blueschistrocks/Credit_Risk_Analysis/blob/5b25dff920e7bc0779aa056a4578fa6d76734464/Images/Screen%20Shot%202022-06-04%20at%207.14.50%20PM.png)<br>

 ### Undersampling
-The undersampling model classified High Risk and Low Risk records as 246 each.
+The undersampling model classified high risk and low risk applications as 246 each.

 ![Image](https://github.com/blueschistrocks/Credit_Risk_Analysis/blob/b3c1816d1233b25ad574b54d4fae7c69bcfe70ec/Images/Screen%20Shot%202022-06-04%20at%207.15.17%20PM.png)<br>

-- Calculated balanced accuracy score: 54.5% lower than the above models.
+- Calculated balanced accuracy score: 54.5%, which is lower than the above models.

 ![Image](https://github.com/blueschistrocks/Credit_Risk_Analysis/blob/b3c1816d1233b25ad574b54d4fae7c69bcfe70ec/Images/Screen%20Shot%202022-06-04%20at%207.15.31%20PM.png)<br>

-- The precision rate for High Risk was 1% with a recall of 69% giving this model an F1 score of 1%.
+- The precision rate for high risk was 1% with a recall of 69% giving this model an F1 score of 1%.
-- The precision rate for Low Risk was of 100% and recall of 40%.
+- The precision rate for low risk was of 100% and recall of 40%.
 ![Image](https://github.com/blueschistrocks/Credit_Risk_Analysis/blob/b3c1816d1233b25ad574b54d4fae7c69bcfe70ec/Images/Screen%20Shot%202022-06-04%20at%207.16.19%20PM.png)<br>

 ## Deliverable 2: Use the SMOTEENN algorithm to Predict Credit Risk